Updated on

 Tracking total completed orders is how you know how many orders have been fulfilled by each of your delivery drivers over a period of time.

-Route planning and optimization is not only about the time it takes to get from point A to B. It's also about the time spent providing the delivery/collection service or even a field service.
+Route planning and optimization is not only about the time it takes from point A to B. It's also about the time spent providing the delivery/collection service or even a field service.

 Because most businesses offer similar types of delivery services across the team, you can compare the average service duration for different team members and reward those who get the job done faster.

-Of course, delivery success is much more than providing a speedy service.
-Customer satisfaction and delight is probably the biggest, most important metric for evaluating delivery driver performance, although it's not so easy to measure.
+Of course, delivery success is much more than providing speedy service.
+Customer satisfaction and delight are probably the biggest and most important metrics for evaluating delivery driver performance, although they're not easy to measure.

 The best way to get customer feedback on driver performance is to ask for it in a way that creates zero friction.

-Then you can compare delivery driver performance by what kind of feedback they receive over a period of time.
+Then, you can compare delivery drivers' performance based on the feedback they receive over time.

 With a full overview of performance metrics to be tracked for evaluating delivery drivers, we need to know the tools that make tracking possible.